December 7th, 2021 | Natalia Wants To Dance.

-And it happens that I recently got engaged in a research project that involved modeling the COVID-19 pandemic dynamics… Top secret project at this stage and I cannot reveal too much about it.
+And it happens that I recently got engaged in a research project that involved modelling the COVID-19 pandemic dynamics—A top secret project at this stage and I cannot reveal too much about it.
 But one thing is: in this research, it clearly comes out that the new mutation of the virus is even more contagious and deadly than the previous ones.

 At some point, it came to my mind that this situation might last for another year or two.
 I was working very hard this year, and yet, there was no chance for me to have a proper rest and get some fun.

-But wait… The world is more than just the Netherlands.
-Suddenly it came to my end that I COULD go out dancing — just not here and now.
+The world is more than just the Netherlands.
+Suddenly it came to my end that I COULD go out dancing—just not here and now.
 And so I started looking into my options.

 Well, there were more or less two places in Europe where no lockdown restrictions were introduced.
 Namely, Belarus which was just leading a hybrid war with Poland, and Sweden which was full of introverted people and where, possibly, no one would speak to me just like that.
 What a choice!

-I only booked a place in a hostel close to the city center, nothing else.
+I only booked a place in a hostel close to the city centre, nothing else.
 I wasn’t searching for comfort, I was searching for people.
-As I mentioned in one of the previous posts, I like to think that the moment you start compromising and going for comfort in life, you start aging.
+As I mentioned in one of the previous posts, I like to think that the moment you start compromising and going for comfort in life, you start ageing.

 Obviously, while walking around the city, I met more interesting people.
 For instance, I met a retired gentleman sipping a beer in a sports bar, who told me his story back from the times when used to work as a business developer.
 He told me that one simple truth that he learned from forty years of doing business was that, business is only about two things in fact: finding new customers OR figuring out what your customers might want next.
 That’s all.
 He is right when you think about it…